Every day in Australia six babies are stillborn.

 What causes stillbirth?

 This is when there’s a problem with the baby’s development, starting from conception or early pregnancy.
-Congenital abnormalities include chromosomal problems and issues with the development of major organs such as the heart, brain, spinal cord or kidneys.
+Congenital anomalies include chromosomal problems and issues with the development of major organs such as the heart, brain, spinal cord or kidneys.

 Maternal medical conditions